einelson/Random-brain/README.md

 # Random-brain

- Neural network implementation of a random forest
+Random brain is the neural network implementation of a random forest

+## Background on random forests

+## Similarities

+## Setting up Random brain